zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 [APZ 36.5] (#apz36 .5) {#apz36 .5 .ref .apz} "Maharshen is the great shanty”
 The 'Maharshi' is one of the spheters.
 Mathu Shields Group (Great (14-1) 10 shall be applied.)
-The greatest is said to the martyred Nirvana.
+The greatest is said to the martyred Nibbana.
-All those editors were settled by the craving of all the subtleties It was, the names of the pause were Nirvana.
+All those editors were settled by the craving of all the subtleties It was, the names of the pause were Nibbana.
 'Great' is the high Readable.

 [APZ 36.6] (#apz36 .6) {#apz36 .6 .ref .apz} "Knowing something and behaving in remembrance”